 What Is a USP and Why Is It Important to Your School?September 25, 2019

-If we have any Simon Sinek fans in the house, you’ve probably heard him talk about finding your ‘why’ through his framework the Golden Circle.
-If you haven’t already checked out his TEDTalk, I highly recommend taking a look.
-Sinek’s framework is essentially underpinned by the idea that crafting a strong USP is all about communicating your brand’s purpose, rather than your product.
+The biggest advocate for finding your 'why' is Simon Sinek who developed his framework, the golden circle.
+If you haven't already checked out his TEDTalk, we highly recommend taking a look.
+At the crux of it, Sinek's framework is underpinned by the idea that a strong USP is about communication your brand's purpose, not your product.

 Why is the Golden Circle so effective?
 Well, we’re emotional beings and as Sinek states, the science behind this framework is the idea that we humans respond best when messages resonate with the parts of our brain that control emotions, behavior and decision-making.
 Makes sense right?
 This is why brands like Apple, for example, are so successful.
 Let’s take a look at Sinek’s example of the way Apple market their brand using the Golden Circle framework.